Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 Safe communication protects dignity on both sides.

 A partner should be able to say, “I miss feeling close to you,” without the conversation turning into blame.
-Another should be able to say, “This topic feels difficult for me right now,” without being treated as uncaring.
+Another should be able to say, “This feels difficult for me right now,” without being treated as uncaring.

 Why Couples Often Feel Unsafe Talking About Intimacy